 Which AI tools can write lyrics

 You have two broad options.
-General chat assistants like ChatGPT are flexible — they understand instructions, can match a style, and will revise on request.
+General chat assistants like ChatGPT are flexible — they understand instructions, can match a style, and will revise on request; our guide to using ChatGPT for music production covers how to get the most out of it.
 Dedicated lyric tools are built specifically for songwriting and often structure output into verses and choruses automatically.
 If you want a deeper comparison of purpose-built options, see our roundup of the best AI lyric generators.
 For a broader sense of how generative music fits in, what is AI music is a good primer.

 Some full-song generators such as Suno and Udio can also write lyrics as part of producing a complete track, which is handy if you want to hear words sung back immediately rather than reading them on a page.